Getting Started with Conda

 You create (remove) a new environment using the

-to get information on how to use conda or a specificcommand
+conda [command] --helpto get information on how to use conda or a specificcommand.

 Using Conda Channels and PyPI (pip)